 Applicants must be registered in an eligible program with at least one to two years of study – at the discretion of the granting committee.

 You are required to submit your choice of the following:

-- A short essay of approximately 500 words (one page, typed or printed) about the role music has in today’s entertainment industries and why you want to pursue studies in this area; OR
+- A short essay of approximately 500 words about the role music has in today’s entertainment industries and why you want to pursue studies in this area; OR

 - A piece of music (minimum 1 minute) you have composed and performed (no Garage Band loops) with a parental validation (signature) that this piece is not sampled, ripped or copied from other pre- recorded material – basically, an original piece.
 This piece must be accompanied by a short description of how you came up with the idea – your inspiration – and how you see it being used (what visual story or action does it accompany).
 Submit work on a burned CD, labelled with your name, scholarship name and date